 Once the chickpea flour is browned well, add 1 cup water and ½ cup milk to the pan and mix well.
 Cook until the liquid is absorbed by the flour, stirring continuously.

-Now add ½ cup sugar and 1 teaspoon cardamom powder to the pan and mix well.
+Now add ½ cup of granulated white sugar and 1 teaspoon cardamom powder to the pan and mix well.

 Cook for 5-6 minutes until the ghee starts to separate from the sides of the pan.
 Stir continuously while cooking.